Dividers and Awls

-Dividers/Compasses are used for marking put parallel lines in cutting patterns or for tooling work.
+Dividers/Compasses are used for marking out parallel lines and scribing circles in cutting patterns or for tooling work.

 Sewing awls are used to stab holes for handsewing.
 Awl blades are held in place with the metal chuck on the end of the awl haft.
 Occasionally I get these with blades, but many users have a particular size and maker of awl blades they prefer, so I will generally leave that to the buyer.